devstopfix/gnuplot-elixir/README.md

 ![rand](docs/gnuplot.PNG)

 The command string sent (`_cmd` above) can be manually inspected should the chart not appear as you expected.
+If the chart is not drawn due to an error then the result will be `{:error, cmd, errors}`.

 ### PNG of two datasets